SookritM/WebProgramming/notes/class_outlines.md

 * Absolute vs relative URLs
 * What's wrong with the HTML?
 * W3C validator

+#Tuesday, January 31st: Revision Control with Git
+* Last class: HTML => for the content, for document appearance and behavior, W3C validator
+* Last class: Two major types of HTML body elements: block level and inline
+* Recall question: difference between absolute and relative URLs --which to use for portability?
+* Recall question: why is the `alt` attribute necessary for images?
+* What I am NOT going to do: discuss every HTML tag
+* What is important to discuss: the finer points of HTML
+  - #fail
+  - Recall last class: what's peculiar about HTML? (hints: closing tags, attributes, nesting)
+  - Commandments
+* Question: _how do you build a web browser?_
+* What I've noticed in the past: many connecting to Tufts CS to do work via SSH, questions on submitting assignments and labs in this class, how to upload web pages to a server
 * About file permissions and the HTTP response status code 403
+* The nightmare scenario that illustrates the need for revision control: in the past...
+* What if I need to hire developers to work on different pieces of a projet?
+* Why revision control?
+Keep track of changes, document changes
+* Why Git?
+Speed, no dependency of a remote server (unlike Subversion)
+* Why GitHub for repositories?
+Network effect
+* Example with our course website
+* IMPORTANT: you are not expected to master Git by the end of this course.
+The reality, even for the most seasoned people: https://twitter.com/ErrataRob/status/707327952158121984

+#Thursday, February 2nd: Cascading Style Sheets (CSS)
+* Why do you want to separate style?
+* One CSS _rule_ is made up of _selectors_ and _declarations_.
+A declaration is a _property-value_ pair.
+  - You really want to refer to a CSS cheat sheet!
+* Three types of selectors: HTML tag names, ID, class
+  - ID: should only be used once; starts with "#"
+  - class: can be used many times; start with "."
+  - Mixing IDs and classes is confusing, generally not a good idea.
+  - "id" and "class" attribute exist for all HTML elements
+  - Generic block HTML element: div
+  - Generic inline HTML element: span
+* Box model for HTML body elements
+* The "cascading" in "cascading style sheet"
+  - What if there is more than one style specified for an HTML element?
+* Loading additional stylesheets